denavioushoover/denavioushoover/_pages/about.md

 ---

-* I am a MS Anthropology student in the <a href ="https://soa.illinoisstate.edu/" target=" ">Department of Sociology and Anthropology</a> at <a href="https://www.illinoisstate.edu/" target=" ">Illinois State University</a>, advise by Prof. <a href="https://soa.illinoisstate.edu/faculty_staff/profile.php?ulid=nadachi#fs-tabs-accord1">Nobuko Adachi</a>.
+* I am a MS Anthropology student in the <a href ="https://soa.illinoisstate.edu/" target=" ">Department of Sociology and Anthropology</a> at <a href="https://www.illinoisstate.edu/" target=" ">Illinois State University</a>, advise by Prof. <a href="https://soa.illinoisstate.edu/faculty_staff/profile.php?ulid=nadachi#fs-tabs-accord1" target=" ">Nobuko Adachi</a>.

 * My reasearch interests include international relations in the Asia-Pacific region, transnational activism, comparative politics, and sexual minority advocacy.

-* I earned a Bachelor's degree from <a href="https://www.depaul.edu/Pages/default.aspx">Depaul University</a> in 2012 and served as a <a href ="https://jetprogramusa.org/">JET program participant</a> from 2013-2015.
+* I earned a Bachelor's degree from <a href="https://www.depaul.edu/Pages/default.aspx" target=" ">Depaul University</a> in 2012 and served as a <a href ="https://jetprogramusa.org/" target=" ">JET program participant</a> from 2013-2015.

 #Recent News

-* Attended the Japan American Society talk "Walk in U.S., Talk on Japan".
+* Attended the <a href="https://jaschicago.org/" target=" ">Japan American Society</a> talk "Walk in U.S., Talk on Japan".